Apache Ant: Limitations

-There exist third-party Ant extensions (called antlibs) that provide much of the missing functionality.
+There are third-party Ant extensions (called antlibs) that provide much of the missing functionality.
 Also, the Eclipse integrated development environment (IDE) can build and execute Ant scripts, while the NetBeans IDE uses Ant for its internal build system.
 As both these IDEs are very popular development platforms, they can simplify Ant use significantly.
 (As a bonus, Ant scripts generated by NetBeans can be used outside that IDE as standalone scripts.)